Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_processing.md

 - Bronze to Silver
 - Silver to Gold

-Processing workloads will utilise [Datastacks' PySpark utilities](./pyspark_utilities.md), to support and standardise common tasks.
-Similar to ingest workloads, data processing workloads can also optionally include a [Data Quality validations](./data_quality_azure.md) step.
+Processing workloads will utilise the [Stacks Data Python library](./stacks_data_utilities.md) to support and standardise common tasks.
+Similar to ingest workloads, data processing workloads can also optionally include a [data quality validations](./data_quality_azure.md) step.

 The following example data processing workloads are included for reference: